-My businesses have performed and progressed well in 2017, but I have by no means accomplished all of my objectives with any of my businesses so, while I work on improving their performance and accelerating their progress each and every day, I use the year end time to review, assess and evaluate the businesses and to reflect upon and document their performance and their progress relative to plan as I pull all of the accounting and tax records together.
+My businesses have performed and progressed well but I have by no means accomplished all of my objectives with any of my businesses.
+While I work on improving their performance and accelerating their progress each and every day, I use the year end time to review, assess, and evaluate the businesses.
+With that, I reflect upon and document their progress relative to my plans as I pull all of the accounting and tax records together.

-My review is comprehensive, thorough and objective as it needs to be.
-As I told a good friend this afternoon, while I perform the review myself I undertake the review with the same intensity and objectivity that I would expect if I had retained a professional to perform the review for me.
+My review is comprehensive, thorough, and objective.
+As I told a good friend recently, while I perform the review myself I undertake the review with the same intensity and objectivity that I would expect if I had retained a professional to perform the review for me.

 After I pull all of the numbers together for the past year, I will typically start with a review of the clients we had the opportunity to serve during the past year and what we did for each of them.

 My focus is on determining where we can best add value for these clients and others similarly situated going forward.
 How we can do better; how we can add greater value for our clients.